Covestro has ambitious goals

 Recycling

 Plastic products are thrown away way too often at the end of their life.
 This needs to change.
 They should be viewed as a valuable resource.
 The guiding principle should be to use products as long as possible.
 Covestro promotes innovative recycling technologies to keep plastic waste inside the value cycle.
 The company has set up more than 20 research and development projects.
-At the same time, Covestro is pushing the boundaries of what is possible to conserve valuable resources such as water.
-A particular focus is on the recycling of industrial wastewater.
+At the same time, Covestro is pushing the boundaries of what is possible to conserve valuable resources.

 Pilot plant for chemical recycling